Women in Malayalam literature

-Women from most of the dominant communities, who had access to education, started writing by the second half of the 19th century.
-They wrote in journals and magazines in the late 19th century and early 20th century.
+Women from hegemonic communities, who had access to education, started writing by the second half of the 19th century.
+They wrote in magazines from the early 20th century.
 Susie Tharu and Lalitha identify the period as "a high point of women's journalism and in almost every region, women edited journals for women and many hundreds of women wrote in them."
-There were several magazines including Keraliya Suguna Bodhini (1886), Sarada (1904), Lakshmibai (1905), Mahilaratnam (1916), Mahila (1921), Sahodari (1925), Mahilamandiram (1927), Malayalam Anika (1931), and Street (1933) during this period, and journals for women from various communities.
-Most of the journals carried articles written by women on issues such as health, education, child rearing, family, etc. All these writings, which basically followed the writings of some male reformers, reflected the attempt to create a model Malayali woman by mixing tradition and modernity in appropriate quantities.
-These attempts could be viewed as early attempts at bringing "private" issues into "public" notice.
-But the image that was being constructed across communities and identities consisted largely of an ideal middle class woman who was educated, homely and suitable for a modern educated man.
+There were several magazines including Keraliya Suguna Bodhini (1886), Sharada (1904), Lakshmibai (1905), Mahilaratnam (1916), Mahila (1921), Sahodari (1925), Mahilamandiram (1927), Malayalamasika (1931), and Stree (1933) during this period, and journals for women from various communities.
+The journals carried articles written by women on issues such as health, education, child rearing, family, etc. Notable figures from this era, such as K. Chinnamma (1882-1930), B. Kalyani Amma (1884-1959), Mary Poonen Lukose (1886-1976), Muthukulam Parvathi Amma (1904-1971), Anna Chandy (1905-1996), M. Haleema Beevi (1918-2000), B. Bhagirathy Amma, B. Anandavalli Amma, Tharavath Ammalu Amma, and K. Kalyanikutty Amma (1920-1996) were writers and activists, simultaneously holding various jobs.
+The main aim of the magazines were to educate Malayali women in the hegemonic notions of womanhood that was being constructed throughout India in that period.
+The writers were also negotiating modernity and the woman's question through their writings.
+The image that was being constructed across communities and identities consisted largely of an ideal middle class woman who was educated, homely and suitable for a modern educated man.
+There were also women who wrote about a radical womanhood that was different from the existing ideals of womanhood.
+The period saw the emergence of a few magazines edited and run by lower-caste women - Araya Stree Jana Masika, Sahodari, Sanghamitra, Sevini, and so on.